mr-ravin/lambda_psi_neuron_field_experiment/design.md

 field3_psi
 ```

-When the complete experiment command is used with:
+When the primary experiment command is used with:

 ```bash
 --field-on-output